JogoShugh/CoderDojoPonceSprings.Events/README.md

 Want to get even more in-depth?
 You can download the courseware and training from [Teaching Kids Programming](http://teachingkidsprogramming.org/).
 It's really impressive and fun!

-# 2:45 PM - 4:15 PM: For Series Track Students

-We'll have new installments of two popular mentor-led series during this event.

-**Important:** Click the name of the series for full requirements and details:

-* [Learn to Program with Minecraft Plugins](Workshops/MinecraftPlugins/README.md), Part 3 -- led by Erin Stanfill
-* [HTML5 Game Development with JavaScript and Quintus](Workshops/HTML5GamesQuintus/README.md), Part 3 -- led by Josh Gough

-All students are welcome during this part even if they have their own projects that they'd rather work on.
-Mentors will take time to answer questions and work with all students.

-# See You There!

 If you have any issues or questions, please email **coderdojo AT versionone DOT com**

-## Recruiting mentors for new series tracks

-Mentors, we need your help!
+## Mentor recruiment

+As mentioned above we have two ongoing mentor-led tracks, for Minecraft plugin development with Java, and HTML5 game development with Quintus.
+We are actively recruiting mentors for new series tracks!
 We don't require that you build their own materials.
-There is plenty of material to use already.
+There is plenty of material to use already!

 We need mentors to help students pursue the following: